 These egg muffins excel as make-ahead meals.
 Store properly to maintain freshness and flavor:

-For refrigeration: Place cooled muffins in an airtight container and refrigerate for up to 5 days.
+Muffins can be kept in the refrigerator for up to five days if they are cooled and placed in an airtight container.
 Reheat in the microwave for 20-30 seconds when ready to eat.

 Pro tip: If freezing, slightly undercook the muffins by 1-2 minutes.
 This prevents them from becoming overcooked when reheated.